Harish7591/project_Management_Frontend/README.md

 ## Overview

-This is the frontend application for the Project Management System.
-It provides an intuitive user interface for administrators and developers to manage projects and tasks.
+Frontend application for the Project Management System built using React and Vite.

----

 ## Tech Stack